 As we all know, the safest investments in life are the ones you can truly rely on.
-Things like Gamestop or AMC stock, Little Caesars pizzas, Dogecoin, the list goes on.
+Things like Gamestop or AMC stock, corn dogs, Dogecoin, the list goes on.
 However, as computer scientists, we have the responsibility to be skeptical about what we can actually trust.
 In fact, why trust anyone?
-Using cryptocurrencies (or pizzas) as a means to buy goods and services is a step in the right direction, but only if you actually control the currency then you can truly trust it.
+Using cryptocurrencies (or corn dogs) as a means to buy goods and services is a step in the right direction, but only if you actually control the currency then you can truly trust it.
 So, let’s make our own cryptocurrency.

 As luck would have it, such a task is quite amenable to parallelization (and you thought we were learning that stuff just for fun!).
 Cryptocurrencies like Bitcoin rely on a distributed transaction ledger composed of blocks.
 The job of miners in the Bitcoin network is to verify transactions within these blocks, which is computationally expensive.

 In this assignment, you will get more familiar with:

 - The pthread library and parallelization using threads

 You are given a complete sequential program and must parallelize it using the pthreads library.
 Because of the inherent randomness of cryptocurrency mining, using more threads will improve the probability of finding a solution in a shorter amount of time.